BrazilianDatathon2023/maternal-health/README.md

 ## Social Determinants of Health - GeoSES
 * Original Paper: [Artigo GeoSES](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7190143/)
 * Open the folder `GeoSES`, where you can find the data set and original variables
+* From the original paper:

+Here we introduce the GeoSES, a composite index that summarizes the main dimensions of the Brazilian socioeconomic context for research purposes.
+We created the index from the 2010 Brazilian Census, whose variables selection was guided by theoretical references for health studies.
+The proposed index incorporates seven socioeconomic dimensions: education, mobility, poverty, wealth, income, segregation, and deprivation of resources and services.

 ## Dicionário de Variáveis